Chlorine: Hazards

 Chlorine is a toxic gas that attacks the respiratory system, eyes, and skin.
 Because it is denser than air, it tends to accumulate at the bottom of poorly ventilated spaces.
 Chlorine gas is a strong oxidiser, which may react with flammable materials.

 Chlorine is detectable with measuring devices in concentrations as low as 0.2 parts per million (ppm), and by smell at 3 ppm.
 Coughing and vomiting may occur at 30 ppm and lung damage at 60 ppm.
 About 1000 ppm can be fatal after a few deep breaths of the gas.
 The IDLH (immediately dangerous to life and health) concentration is 10 ppm.
 Breathing lower concentrations can aggravate the respiratory system and exposure to the gas can irritate the eyes.
 When chlorine is inhaled at concentrations greater than 30 ppm, it reacts with water within the lungs, producing hydrochloric acid (HCl) and hypochlorous acid (HOCl).

 When used at specified levels for water disinfection, the reaction of chlorine with water is not a major concern for human health.
 Other materials present in the water may generate disinfection by-products that are associated with negative effects on human health.

 In the United States, the Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit for elemental chlorine at 1 ppm, or 3 mg/m^{3}.
 The National Institute for Occupational Safety and Health has designated a recommended exposure limit of 0.5 ppm over 15 minutes.

 In the home, accidents occur when hypochlorite bleach solutions come into contact with certain acidic drain-cleaners to produce chlorine gas.
 Hypochlorite bleach (a popular laundry additive) combined with ammonia (another popular laundry additive) produces chloramines, another toxic group of chemicals.

 Chlorine-induced cracking in structural materials

-Chlorine "attack" on an acetal resin plumbing joint resulting from a fractured acetal joint in a water supply system which started at an injection molding defect in the joint and slowly grew until the part failed.
+Chlorine "attack" on an acetal resin plumbing joint resulting from a fractured acetal joint in a water supply system which started at an injection moulding defect in the joint and slowly grew until the part failed.
 The fracture surface shows iron and calcium salts that were deposited in the leaking joint from the water supply before failure and are the indirect result of the chlorine attack.

 Chlorine is widely used for purifying water, especially potable water supplies and water used in swimming pools.
 Several catastrophic collapses of swimming pool ceilings have occurred from chlorine-induced stress corrosion cracking of stainless steel suspension rods.
 Some polymers are also sensitive to attack, including acetal resin and polybutene.
 Both materials were used in hot and cold water domestic plumbing, and stress corrosion cracking caused widespread failures in the US in the 1980s and 1990s.